5 Steps that Help Improve Your Payroll Process

 System Integration

-It is not enough that you acquire a state-of-the-art online payroll system; you have to integrate it with your accounting system to maximize your investment on the online system while producing accurate payroll results.
-Once merged, review reports for preliminary payroll register, sorted lists of paid wages, and payroll expense trend lines, as they indicate data entry errors and fraud.
+The use of online payroll system effectively streamlines your payroll process, but acquiring a state-of-the-art online payroll system is not enough.
+You still have to integrate it with your accounting system to maximize your investment to make the entire payroll process more efficient.
+Once merged, you can review reports for preliminary payroll register, sorted lists of paid wages, and payroll expense trend lines, as they indicate data entry errors and fraud.

 Minimizing Pay Cycles